In Britlins, Scott King and Matthew Worley propose a template for a whole new society.

-Britlins is the vision of The Conglomerate, a select group of maverick MPs, self-made businessmen, and ageing celebrities, who want to turn back the clock on Broken Britain and restore it to the magical days of their youth.
+Britlins is the vision of The Conglomerate, a select group of maverick MPs, where to buy ambien over the counter, self-made businessmen, and ageing celebrities, who want to turn back the clock on Broken Britain and restore it to the magical days of their youth.

 Drawing on a collective nostalgia for the micro-societies that were 1970s holiday camps, The Conglomerate is determined that their past shall be your future.

 This exhibition is located on the tenth floor of Thames Tower, a newly redeveloped office block situated directly opposite Reading railway station.

 Opening times: 12.00pm to 6.00pm, Thursdays, Fridays, Saturdays and Sundays.

 Read a review of the exhibition by Owen Hatheley in Dezeen, July 2017